jundalisay/sp/content/en/research/socrates/meno/chapter-04.md

 BOY: Certainly, Socrates.

-SOCRATES: What do you say of him, Meno?
-Were not all these answers given out of his own head?

-MENO: Yes, they were all his own.

-SOCRATES: And yet, as we were just now saying, he did not know?

-MENO: True.

-SOCRATES: But still he had in him those notions of his—had he not?

-MENO: Yes.

-SOCRATES: Then he who does not know may still have true notions of that which he does not know?

-MENO: He has.

-SOCRATES: And at present these notions have just been stirred up in him, as in a dream; but if he were frequently asked the same questions, in different forms, he would know as well as any one at last?

-MENO: I dare say.

-SOCRATES: Without any one teaching him he will recover his knowledge for himself, if he is only asked questions?

-MENO: Yes.

-SOCRATES: And this spontaneous recovery of knowledge in him is recollection?

-MENO: True.

-SOCRATES: And this knowledge which he now has must he not either have acquired or always possessed?

-MENO: Yes.

 {{< l a="Socrates" >}}
+Meno, all of his answers came out of his own head.
+And yet, he did not know.

+But still he had in him those notions of his.

+**Then he who does not know may still have true notions of that which he does not know.**

+At present these notions have just been stirred up in him, as in a dream.

+But if he were frequently asked the same questions, in different forms, he would know as well as any one at last?

+Without any one teaching him he will recover his knowledge for himself, if he is only asked questions?

+This spontaneous recovery of knowledge in him is recollection.

+This knowledge which he has now, he always possessed.

-But if he always possessed this knowledge he would always have known; or if he has acquired the knowledge he could not have acquired it in this life, unless he has been taught geometry;
+But if he always possessed this knowledge he would always have known.

+Or if he has acquired the knowledge he could not have acquired it in this life, unless he has been taught geometry;

 He may be made to do the same with all geometry and every other branch of knowledge.
 Now, has any one ever taught him all this?
 You must know about him, if, as you say, he was born and bred in your house.
 {{< /l >}}